fstwn/malt/src/malt/imgprocessing/imgs_raw/README.md

-## Place images to undistort using camera matrix here.
+## Place all images to undistort using camera matrix as .jpg files here!